Skip to Main Content

 Evidence

 Now you have a list of ideas that do not digress completely from the main argument.
-Of course, some of the reasons against legalizing medical marijuana might be less convincing than others.
-For example, if an advocate of marijuana legalization is most concerned with the consequence of patients’ increased medical costs, this might be the best counterargument to consider in the paper.
+Of course, some of the reasons against legalizing automated vehicles may be less convincing than others.
+For example, if an advocate of autonomous vehicle legalization is most concerned with the economic impacts on driving-related jobs, this might be the best counterargument to include in the paper.

 Other characteristics of counterarguments